What To Eat In Paris: 11 Mouth-Watering Foods

 What to eat in Paris?
 When you think of Paris, what comes to mind?
 The Eiffel Tower?
 The Notre Dame?
 Instagrammable streets?
 Same here!
 But for me, Paris is mostly about awesome food and great wines!

-From pain au chocolat to charcuterie boards to a lovely Bordeaux or Pinot Noir, the culinary delights are endless, and so are the many wine bars and food options!
+From pain au chocolat to charcuterie boards to a lovely Bordeaux or Pinot Noir, the culinary delights are endless, as are the many wine bars and food options!

 I may have gained a few pounds from indulging too much on my Paris trip, but it was worth it!
 Let me share my top 11 foods on what to eat in Paris.
 And believe me, it’s not just about croissants!
 Even though those croissants are the best thing you’ve ever tasted!

 There’s so much to try in Paris, and don’t forget: every meal needs an accompanying glass of champagne or French wine!
-Even a little breakfast champagne is an indulgence you should allow yourself to have!
+Even a little champagne for breakfast is an indulgence you should allow yourself to have!

-I have had a deep love for pain au chocolat since I was a child.
-Seriously, I still remember the first time I had it, and it was the best thing I’d ever eaten at that point in my life.
+I have deeply loved pain au chocolat since I was a child.
+I still remember the first time I had it, and it was the best thing I’d ever eaten at that point in my life.

 Quiche is easy to make and find and comes in various flavours.
 But the classic “Quiche Lorraine” is a must-try in Paris.
 Made with the simplicity of just eggs, bacon, and cheese, it might sound basic.
 But as we all know, less is more.